nicholaswmin/dyno/README.md

 > of a test suite, since this is the only method that actually runs
 > the benchmark file just once.

+### Unnecessary metrics

+If the only benchmark is a simple `function`, it makes no sense to measure a custom duration.

+Instead, use the provided default `cycle` metric.

+Custom metrics only make sense when there are many parts to the benchmarked code and you need to instrument each one to dissect the bottleneck.

 ### Not a load-testing tool

 This is not a stress-testing tool.